ntaraujo/cleo/README.md

 * Export the data to a csv file to be used after

-Then was possible to use "WhatsWeb" chrome extension and send important messages automatically
+Then, was possible to use "WhatsWeb" chrome extension and send important messages automatically